 A few of the larger capacity projects installed in this quarter were the 450 MW solar project of Brookfield Renewable in Rajasthan; Adani Green’s 390 MW wind-solar hybrid power generation project in Jaisalmer, Rajasthan; ACME Solar’s 300 MW solar project in Rajasthan for Maharashtra State Electricity Distribution Company (MSDECL) and JSW Renewable Energy’s 225 MW solar project in Vijayanagar in Karnataka.

 With a total installed capacity of nearly 46.85 GW, large hydro accounted for 11.64% of the total installed power capacity as of June 2022.
 India had approximately 40.79 GW of wind installations, representing around 10.13% of the total installed power capacity at the end of Q2 2022.
 Meanwhile, biomass and small hydro accounted for 2.53% and 1.21% of the cumulative installed power capacity at the end of Q2 2022.

 Energy from conventional sources

 Coal continued to lead the way with 204 GW of installations at the end of June 2022, which was the same as Q1 2022.
-The total market share of coal remained at 51.28% in Q2 2022 as the previous quarter.
+The total market share of coal decreased to 50.68% in Q2 2022.